DMKEBUSINESSGMBH/typo3-mkabtesting/Documentation/UsersManual/Index.rst

 the same for a user.

 The plugin selects the elements to be shown from that set of content elements.
 The selection is made evenly distributed.
+The elements that have be shown the least are selected first.

 To analyse and track the user experience you could use tools like piwik.
 For example every content element could have a link with a specific piwik variable.